Are you not losing weight on keto?

 These otherwise negligible sources of carbohydrate can quickly accumulate and have a significant impact on your ability to lose weight.

-You can actually eat too much healthy fat on a ketogenic diet.
+You can actually eat too much healthy fat, which can explain why you are not losing weight on a keto diet.
 This means your body exerts all of its metabolic capacity at burning dietary fat instead of body fat.

 Although healthy fat should be up to 80% of your total calories, it is generally agreed that most people should not exceed 150 grams of fat per day.
 This is especially true if you have been on keto for awhile.